Que hacer en londres antes de irte

 4. BUCKINGHAM PALACE

-When and at what time?
+When and what time?

 If it rains (a lot, if it's London drizzle, it doesn't count), it's cancelled, otherwise it's done on these days: